 How to Incorporate Therapeutic Artwork Into Your Home Décor

-by Designer Maxwell Alexander, MA, BFA, Wellness Coach, Certified Fitness Trainer, Certified Sports Nutritionist, Certified Bodybuilding Coach
+by Maxwell Alexander, MA, BFA, Photographer, Designer, Wellness Coach, Certified Fitness Trainer, Certified Sports Nutritionist, Certified Bodybuilding Coach

 1. Show off your style in the bathroom.
 The bathroom is arguably one of the most important rooms in your home, but it often gets little love.
 Turn that around by incorporating framed artwork into your bathroom décor.